jatupan1989/boomjum1989/Precedence-in-the-matrix.md

 "Strict blocking" is strongly recommended for security conscious users.

-[to do: many animated GIF to illustrate the above]
+[to do: many animated GIF to illustrate all the cases of inheritance]